ProgramIsFun/EonGraph/README.md

 Here is a description of the graph project.

+apart from the Unreal Engine  front end feature requests,  all the other requests will be open as an issue in this master repo

 1. unreal Engine front end

 https://github.com/ProgramIsFun/ue5-force-graph will serve as the issue repo.
 Which means the code there is not used, but the issue will be posted there.